I’m a mega geek and one of my all-time favorite things to do on vacation is to sit in a hammock and make my way through book after book 🙂

 This means I’ll do ALL the hard work of reading hundreds — if not thousands — of pages and then I’m going to share the most important gold nuggets with you!

-To kick things off, I’ve chosen an extra special book for my very first review… Steve Kamb’s Level Up Your Life (you can purchase it on Amazon here, but keep reading to find out how you can win a signed copy for free!)
+To kick things off, I’ve chosen an extra special book for my very first review… Steve Kamb’s Level Up Your Life (you can purchase it on Amazon here).

 I’m super stoked about this 2-books-a-month commitment and I’d so appreciate your thoughts on each video review I share with you.
 Your feedback will help me make the next book selection and review even better for you!